ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 would be triggered in the following cases:
 - when the node of the given content type would be created and saved with the 'Publish' state
 - when the published node of the given content type would be updated

+## Tests and custom Behat Feature Context
+The Nexteuropa Varnish provides complete Behat test suite and additional Feature Context located in the FrontendCacheContext class.

+Tests are performed against mocked HTTP server.
+Only difference is that mocked HTTP server doesn't support 'PURGE' method and instead of it 'POST' method is used.

+You can find Behat scenarios in the frontend_cache_purge.feature file which is located test folder.

+## Developer's notes
+The Nexteuropa Varnish uses https://www.drupal.org/project/chr module which is overriding default `drupal_http_request()` function.

+Specifically for this feature the custom patch was created.
+You can find the patch [here](https://www.drupal.org/files/issues/chr-purge-2825701-2.patch)

+Patch adds 'PURGE' HTTP method which is commonly used by systems such as Varnish, Squid and SAAS CDNs like Fastly to clear cached versions of certain paths.

+All of HTTP requests are send by the `_nexteuropa_varnish_purge_paths()` function.